-· In 2016, the Campaign Zero movement conducted a survey of ninety-one police use of force policies from agencies in major US cities, and proposed a set of eight reform suggestions under the name of the Can't Wait" aiming to decrease police violence
+- In 2016, the Campaign Zero movement conducted a survey of ninety-one police use of force policies from agencies in major US cities, and proposed a set of eight reform suggestions under the name of "8 Can't Wait" aiming to decrease police violence incidents in the United States through reforms to gaps found in designated areas. - Little systematic, empirical research has contributed to policy discussions.
+Thus making further systematic policy review is imperative to addressing these public concerns.